 Theft charges can include:

-Our Orlando theft crime attorney at The Wiseman Law Firm has experience defending clients from a wide variety of theft offenses.
+Our Orlando theft crime attorney at The Wiseman Law Firm has over 15 years of experience defending clients from a wide variety of theft offenses.
 No matter how complex or challenging your charges may seem, we can help you aggressively defend your charges and help you avoid the maximum penalties.

 If convicted of theft, you may be facing jail time, probation, fines, and restitution to the victim.
 If anyone was injured, if you are a repeat offender, or if a weapon was used during the commission of the crime, you may be facing harsher penalties.